Only Flat Spacetime is Full BPS in Four Dimensional N=3 and N=4 Supergravity: Fully Supersymmetric Solution N=4 Fully Supersymmetric Solution

 \section{\texorpdfstring{$\mathcal{N}=4$ Fully Supersymmetric Solution}{N=4 Fully Supersymmetric Solution}}

-In this section, we find the fully supersymmetric solution in $\cN=4$ higher derivative Poincar\'e supergravity.
+In this section, we find the fully supersymmetric solution in $\cN=4$ higher derivative Poincar\'e supergravity that is considered in the previous section.
 A fully supersymmetric $\cN=4$ solution implies that the background geometry possesses four covariantly constant Killing spinors ($16$ conserved supercharges).
 We assume the existence of such spinors and demand the $Q$- supersymmetry transformation of the fermions to vanish.
 The vanishing $Q$-supersymmetry variations of the fermions put stringent conditions on the bosonic fields.
 We have to find field configurations that satisfy these conditions.

 Since we are in the superconformal formalism, the fermions also transform under $S$-supersymmetry.
 We can only demand the fermions to vanish under $Q$-supersymmetry up to an $S$- transformation.
 An alternative way to surpass this is to find combinations of spinors that are $S$-invariant.
 This is done by first identifying a spinor that transforms as a pure gauge under $S$-supersymmetry.
 A linear combination of other spinors with this spinor can give us $S$-invariant spinors.
 We construct such $S$-invariant spinors and demand that their $Q$-supersymmetry transformations vanish.
 This procedure is independent of the $S$-gauge.
 We are going to follow this procedure along the lines of \cite{Mohaupt:2000mj, LopesCardoso:2000qm}.